IvanDF/laravel-comics/README.md

 ---

-<p align="center">Web-Page of DC Comics that shows pics and descriptions about Comics selected.</p>
+<p align="center">DC Comics is a Web-Page that shows pics and descriptions about Comics selected.</p>
 <br>

 ## ⛏️ Built With <a name = "tech_stack"></a>